csilbaugh-1024/digital-design-projects/03-Valmis UART/Valmis Mk. 2/README.md

 ## Better Design
 - SEND REGISTER is redundant.
 Only the AND chain is needed for SHOW.
+- multiple instances of baud generator.
+How does this compare to one in the top-level design?

 ## What Did I Learn?